Saramaccan language: Origins

 The language is derived from Plantation Creole, which is nowadays known as Sranan Tongo, but the branches diverged around 1690 and evolved separately.
 The Saramaccan lexicon is largely drawn from English, Portuguese, and, to a lesser extent, Dutch, among European languages, and Niger–Congo languages of West Africa, especially Fon and other Gbe languages, Akan, and Central African languages, such as KiKongo.
 The African component accounts for about 50% of the total.

 Saramaccan phonology has traits similar to languages of West Africa.
 It has developed the use of tones, which are common in Africa, rather than stress, which is typical of European languages.

 Over a fourth of words are from English.
 It is generally agreed that the Portuguese influence originated from enslaved peoples who lived on plantations with Portuguese masters and possibly with other slaves who spoke a Portuguese creole.
 The masters might have brought the latter in migrating to Suriname from Brazil.
 Saramaccan originators began with an early form of Sranan Tongo, an English-based creole, and transformed it into a new creole via the Portuguese influx, combined with influence from the grammars of Fongbe and other Gbe languages.

 Dialects

 Saramaccan is divided into two main dialects.
-The Upper Suriname River dialect and the Lower Suriname River dialect are both spoken by members of the Saramaccan tribe.
-And by the Surinamese people who are living in the 12 English-speaking Caribbean nations of which all 12 have a foreign relationship with the Republic of Suriname: Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines and Trinidad and Tobago.
+The Upper Suriname River dialect and the Lower Suriname River dialect are both spoken by members of the Saramaka people, and by the Surinamese people who are living in the 12 English-speaking Caribbean nations of which all 12 have a foreign relationship with the Republic of Suriname: Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines and Trinidad and Tobago.